-Aircraft carriers are warships that go out to sea, equipped with a flight deck and the means to launch and recover planes, which eliminates the need of launching aircraft from local bases.
-Aircraft carriers have been used by the United States Navy since the early 1900s.
-Prior to the 1970s, however, aircraft carriers were made with asbestos in excessive amounts, placing numerous people at risk for life-threatening diseases.
+Aircraft carriers are warships that go out to sea while equipped with a flight deck and the means to launch and recover planes, which eliminates the need of launching aircraft from local bases.
+Aircraft carriers have been used by the U.S. Navy since the early 1900s.
+Aircraft carriers were once made with asbestos in excessive amounts, placing numerous people at risk for life-threatening diseases.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 The first experimental aircraft carrier was created in 1910 from the deck of the USS Birmingham cruiser.
 It was created right before World War II, when they played important roles for the military.

 After the success of using aircraft carriers during World War II, the Navy began creating different types of the vessels that would go on to serve major roles in the Cold War, Korean War, and the Vietnam War.
 Different types of aircraft carriers constructed include:

 - CVA (attack carrier)